 Born and raised in San Antonio, Texas, Gutierrez is a 1989 graduate of Central Catholic High School.
 He earned his BA in Political Science from the University of Texas at San Antonio in 1995 and his Law degree from St. Mary’s University School of Law in 1998.
 He is the Founder and President of the Gutierrez Law Firm, specializing in immigration law.

-Representative Roland Gutierrez has seen several of his proposals become law during his previous legislative sessions.
-A few are the creation of an Urban Bank for the City of San Antonio, HemisFair Park and legislation to expand the scope of practice for cosmetologists.
+Throughout his legislative career, Representative Gutierrez has seen several of his proposals become law such as the creation of an Urban Bank for the City of San Antonio, HemisFair Park and legislation to expand the scope of practice for cosmetologists.

 During his tenure on the San Antonio City Council, he was a driving force behind the effort to establish Texas A&M University at San Antonio, the city’s second top-tier public university, and helped secure federal resources to fund the San Antonio River project without increasing the tax burden on middle-class families and small businesses.
-He was also praised for his work on City Council for his participation on the team that landed the Toyota auto manufacturing plant, leading to thousands of new jobs and millions of dollars in new economic resources for the city.
+He was also praised for his contribution in landing the Toyota auto manufacturing plant, leading to thousands of new jobs and millions of dollars in new economic resources for the city.
 In addition, Gutierrez provided the leadership in developing the first library on the south side in more than thirty-one years – the Mission Branch Library.

 Roland Gutierrez frequently speaks on immigration issues and its intersection with investment and entrepreneurial ventures.
 Roland is the honored annual speaker for TexasOne, a program developed by the Governor of Texas which incentivizes greater entrepreneurship in Texas.
 Roland Gutierrez leads the employment division at the Gutierrez Law Firm.
 The employment division assists foreign nationals and their families with immigrant and non-immigrant work visas.